NAYANKUMAR21/Follow-along-Ecom/readme.md

 2. Created validation Object using RegEx
 3. Setup React-Router for the Present Pages

 ## Milestone 7

 - Created two routes signup and login
 - For Signup:

   1. Take the data sent by the user
   2.  const {name, email, password} = req.body
   3.  check if user is already present in the DB
       1. if Yes-> return saying user is already present , Direct Login
       2. If No->
          1. Hash the password (Bcrypt.js, argon2.js)
          2. Create a user and store the name, email, password in DB

 - For Login:
   1. Take the data sent const {email, password} = req.body
   2.  check if the user entry is present in DB also compare the password.
       1. If Yes-> create a token and send that as cookies
       2. If No-> return saying Signup first

 ## Milestone 8

 1. Card Componet
 2. Display of all the products with dummy data in Home page.

+## Milestone 9

+1. Created Product Entry Form
+2. Used form data to send the data over the network call.

+## MileStone 10

+1. Product Schema
+2. cerate end point to wirte the data into DB.
+   1. Cloudinary, multer